medvekoma/streaming-workshop/demo/01-wordcount.md

 spark-shell
 ```

-Use the right window to run the following code
+Use the right window to run the following code.
+> **IMPORTANT:** Pasting multi-line scala code into the CLI will not work properly.
+In order to do that correctly, type in `:paste` first, then you can paste the code
+with `Ctrl+Shift+V`.
+Exit paste mode with `Ctrl+D`, as suggested.

 ```scala
 // Disable debug log for a cleaner output